 Step 7.
 Making every effort to stay on the path of recovery.

 We make every effort to stay on the path of recovery.
 We are likely to have to feel the unbearable pain of not turning to our addiction.
 We ride the harrowing waves of recovery with calm and know that every time we surf the pain of recovery, the waves will become calmer.

 Step 8.
 Helping others to share the benefits I have gained.

 We learn to help others from a place of kindness and share our recovery with others.

-There are Eight-step meetings in the UK, Finland, Canada, Mexico and United States.
+There are Eight-step meetings in the UK, Finland, Canada, Mexico, and the United States.
 In her own words, Vimalasara says, “Don’t let God, or Mindfulness or Buddhism get in the way of your recovery.
 People with addictions are very good at finding reasons why they shouldn’t clean up, or blaming people for their addiction, or staying in denial.”

 Vimalasara admits the program is still small, but it is growing.
 She hopes that in time, the Eight-Step program will be as widely available and recognized as other recovery programs.
 Most recovery program for addictions have been founded by Americans, and this is a program that has been founded and designed by two British Buddhists.